 - Create an open, inclusive and trustworthy environment

 - Engage in open, direct, and respectful conversation with others

 I loved our time with the family groups because it really allowed to grow close to a group of people and open up in a small setting in which I’m more comfortable.

 I enjoyed meeting new people that have different backgrounds and identify differently than myself.
 One of my goals was to be more aware of issues that don’t directly affect me, and I feel like I was able to do that.
 Also, the retreat was a space I could feel vulnerable which ultimately allowed me to open up about issues I had been keeping in.

 Getting to know students and faculty that empower me.

 How much does it cost to attend RCE?

-RCE is FREE to all Washington University students; this includes overnight accommodations, transportation and meals.
-However, once accepted, students have until November 18 to cancel their registration.
-After November 20, students will be charged $150 for canceling or failing to show up at the retreat.
+RCE is FREE to all Washington University undergraduate students; this includes lodging accommodations, transportation, and meals.
+However, once accepted, students have until October 4th to cancel their registration.
+Selected students who cancel registration after October 4th or are no-shows will be charged a $150 fee to your WUSTL student account.

 Who plans RCE?